User Tools

 • Delete install.php after inital run

-• Optional: In Config options, set userewrite to DokuWiki Internal
+• Set userewrite to DokuWiki Internal

 Dokuwiki Backup